Setophaga coronata coronata, S. c. auduboni

 - High counts: 32 at Oliver Reservoir, Kimball Co 20 Sep 2003, and 13 at Bushnell Cemetery, Kimball 22 Sep 2018.

-Winter: There are four records from the Lake McConaughy area, Keith Co.
-One was found on the Lake McConaughy CBC 28 Dec 2013, another was there for the 2 Jan 2016 CBC, one was at Cedar Vue Campground 5 Jan 2019, and one was photographed at Lake Ogallala 23 Feb 2013.
+Winter: There are seven records Dec-Jan, including five from the Lake McConaughy area, Keith Co: one was found on the Lake McConaughy CBC 28 Dec 2013, another was there for the 2 Jan 2016 CBC, one was at Cedar Vue Campground 5 Jan 2019, one was photographed at Keystone Dam 21 Feb 2020, and one was photographed at Lake Ogallala 23 Feb 2013.
 One was reported without details on the Scottsbluff CBC 15 Dec 1979.
 The only easterly winter record is of one at Branched Oak Lake, Lancaster Co 12 Dec 2015.

 BBA: Breeding Bird Atlas